-Passport Magazine is the only gay and lesbian travel magazine still in publication in the United States.
-It covers LGBT travel, culture, adventure and style — the perfect go-to if you’re looking for some lesbian travel inspiration.
+Passport Magazine is one of the only gay and lesbian travel magazines still in publication in the United States.
+It covers LGBT travel, culture, adventure, and style.
+It’s the perfect go-to if you’re looking for some lesbian travel inspiration.

 If this is your first trip abroad, and you don’t want to travel too far from the US, I recommend Costa Rica, which is very LGBT friendly.
 Manuel Antonio has plenty of gay-owned hotels, and Playa Samara, my favorite beach in Costa Rica, even has a lesbian-owned B&B right on the beach.